Yriskit-ai/DealSignals/README.md

 No pitch.
 No deck.
 Just conversation.

-If you're willing, [open an issue titled "Conversation"](../../issues/new?title=Conversation) or email me directly at leonard@yri.ai.
+If you're willing, [open an issue titled "Conversation"](../../issues/new?title=Conversation) or email me directly at <leonard@yri.ai>.

 ---